 It’s really not hard or expensive if you use a really clued-up digital agency to manage the whole process for you.

-First, you need to be careful choosing that agency.
+You need to be careful choosing that agency.
 You’ll need one that’s prepared to get fully involved with you, starting with really understanding your services and products, working together to define your target market – your audience – in detail.

 Classic audience profiling isn’t enough for digital media